nodeshift-archived/nodejs-circuit-breaker-redhat/README.md

 * Larger-than-necessary timeout values may generate excessive latency.
 * Smaller-than-necessary timeout values may introduce false positives.

-## Running The Booster
+## Running The Example

-You can run this booster as node processes on your localhost, as pods on a local [minishift](https://github.com/minishift/minishift/releases) installation, or as part of a project in OpenShift Online V3.
+You can run this example as node processes on your localhost, as pods on a local [minishift](https://github.com/minishift/minishift/releases) installation, or as part of a project in OpenShift Online V3.